 - The “bucket trap” is a newcomer to the field of mouse traps, but is very effective.
 It’s designed to be fitted on top of a 5-gallon bucket.
 You’ll have to watch a video to understand it.
 But, you fill the bucket about 1/4 full of water, and all the mice drown.
 It’s a better choice if you have an infestation of mice.
 (See it on Amazon).

 - Any kind of “No see, no touch” mouse trap.
 There are many different varieties of these.
 These look like black plastic boxes or cylinders where a mouse walks in but cannot walk out.
 Deep inside is a poison bait.
 We’ve tried a couple of these and found that mice simply don’t go inside.
 They seem to be smart enough to know that it’s dangerous.
 (See an example on Amazon).

 - Humane mouse traps are a bad idea.
 If you were to trap one, and then let it go somewhere far from your camp, it can actually follow you back from the scent you leave behind, or from the smell of food cooking on your grill.
 You would never trap a mosquito and let it go.
-The same thing here.
+So why do it with a mouse?
 (See an example on Amazon).

 - Ultrasonic Repellers – Believe it or not, we’ve tried these too.
 This is an electronic box that emits an ultrasonic frequency that human beings cannot hear.
 However, mice are said to hear it and it drives them away from your camp.
-Despite using it, we still found mice in our RV.
-The bad news is that dogs can hear this too.
-(See an example on Amazon).
+It seems to work on some mice, but not on others.
+Larger rodents like rats, squirrels, raccoons, don’t seem to be affected by it.
+(See an example on Amazon)

 Can I Just Remove All Food From my RV and Wait for Mice to Go Away?